And though they may not tell you their story, the here and now of their survival through it all is always in the background.

 Since then, SCAO has built 3 educational centres providing free English and computer classes and delivering programs to people in the local villages of Som Roung and Prey Ponror, communities that were determined to be the most at need.

 At the time of this writing, the centre based in Som Roung has been closed down.
-In response to these changes, our Sponsor a Teacher program will now make way for an expanded program to support SCAO through the tools identified to have the greatest impact on the communities they support.
+In response to these changes, we have launched the SCOOP Crew to support SCAO's educational centre in Prey Ponror.